cntvc/star-rail-tools/docs/README_EN.md

   </details>

 ### Data Migration
-This software is a member of the [UIGF](https://uigf.org) organization, supports import and export of `SRGF` format data.
+This software is a member of the [UIGF](https://uigf.org) organization, and supports importing and exporting gacha record files in the `SRGF/UIGFv4`[^1] format.

 Importing SRGF format data:
-Place the data files you want to import into the "Import" folder.
-You can add multiple files at once.
-Click the "Import Data" button to proceed.
+To import your data files, move them into the "Import" folder.
+You have the option to add several files simultaneously.
+After doing so, proceed by clicking the "Import Data" button.

 <details>
   <summary>Click to view Data Directory Structure</summary>